opencog/opencog/opencog/planning/README.md

    sequence of actions comes close.

 #### Notes
-* The choice of which type of action-selection to run could possible driven by an independent agent/planner.
-In another words, choosing the action selection sequence could be in itself a goal.
+* The choice of which type of action-selection to run could possible be driven by an independent agent/planner.
+In another words choosing the action selection sequence/mode could be, in itself, a goal.